klm127/outerdocs/README.md

 <h2 id="toc4">Referencing the namespace</h2>

 To reference the namespace, use the `@outerdocs <namespace>` tag.
-The `<namespace>` value can include member names and the html link will be constructed based on the settings in the configuration file.
+The `<namespace>` value can include member names.
+The final html link will be constructed based on the settings in the configuration file and the value given to the `@outerdocs` tag.

 #### Example of a Phaser3 reference